-9.3.3 SERVICING A CRITICAL FAILURE
+9.2.3 SERVICING A CRITICAL FAILURE

 A critical failure indicates total interruption of protection.
 When a failure occurs on one of the boards (excluding the power supply), the critical alarm contact opens and the status LED turns red.
-Remove and reapply DC power to try bring up the fail message on the display.
+Remove and reapply DC power to try bring up the fail message.
 If the ALPS successfully restarts, the status LED turns green.

-If the failure still exists, the status LED will be red and the critical alarm contact will be open.
+If the failure still exists, the status LED remains red and the critical alarm contact open.
 A FAIL message may also be on the display.
 The Fail message indicates the nature of the critical failure.
 The Fail message remains on the display until a key is pressed or until the ALPS restarts successfully with no self-test failures.
-See Section 9.3.7: SERVICE SYSTEM STATUS FAILURES for the list of mnemonic failure codes and their meanings.
+See Section 9.2.7: SERVICE SYSTEM STATUS FAILURES for the list of mnemonic failure codes and their meanings.

-NOTE: The Information-ALPS Status command can be used to display all the current failures.
+The Information-ALPS Status command can be used to display all the current failures.

-9.3.4 LOCATING THE DEFECTIVE BOARD
+9.2.4 LOCATING THE DEFECTIVE BOARD

-Use Section 9.3.7: SERVICE SYSTEM STATUS FAILURES on page 9-6 or the Information Status command to isolate the cause of the failure.
-Then refer to Figure 3-4: CIRCUIT BOARD LOCATIONS on page 3-4 to determine which board contains the defective logic module.
+Use Section 9.2.7: SERVICE SYSTEM STATUS FAILURES on page 9-5 or the Information Status command to isolate the cause of the failure.
+Then refer to Figure 3-3: CIRCUIT BOARD LOCATIONS on page 3-3 to determine which board contains the defective logic module.
 When the suspected board is found, power down the ALPS and replace the board.